training-datalab/training-datalab.com/content/en/post/2024-08-22-a-shift-in-our-communication-strategy/index.md

 ---
-title: A shift in our communication strategy
+title: A shift in our communications strategy with open source LLMs
 date: '2024-08-22'
 authors: ["ollama"]
 image: